kubeomatic/k8s-timebomb/docs/README.md

 You can warm up the app again by two methods.

-1. Redploy your app, so the mutation process can calculate a new validity based on the timer.
+1. Redeploy your app, so the mutation process can calculate a new validity based on the timer.
-2. Make a JsonPatch extending the validity annotation.
+2. Do a JsonPatch on the resrouce by extending the validity annotation.

 ***